acend/container-basics-training/content/en/docs/11/_index.md

     apt-get clean
 ```

+{{% alert title="Note" color="primary" %}}
+Copy the content above.
+Switch to the vim editor and use the following commands to insert and save everything:
+- "i"
+- "crtl-v"
+- "esc"
+- ":wq"
+- "enter"
+{{% /alert %}}

 * `FROM` indicates the base image for our build
 * Each `RUN` line will be executed by Docker during the build
 * Our RUN commands must be non-interactive (no input can be provided to Docker during the build)